BobHatcher/AddAllPermissionsToPermissionSet/README.md

 1. In Developer Console, File -> New -> Apex Class.
 Name it this, exactly:      `UpdatePSAllFieldsAllObjectsQueueable` and save.
 2. In execute anonymous, execute the following two lines, substituting the ID of the Permission Set you want to build -- *strongly recommended* you use the clone!
 ```
-UpdatePSAllFieldsAllObjectsQueueable aaq = new UpdatePSAllFieldsAllObjectsQueueable([ID OF YOUR PERMISSION SET IN SINGLE QUOTES]);
+UpdatePSAllFieldsAllObjectsQueueable aaq = new UpdatePSAllFieldsAllObjectsQueueable(UpdatePSAllFieldsAllObjectsQueueable.INSTRUCTION_START,[ID OF YOUR PERMISSION SET IN SINGLE QUOTES]);
 System.enqueueJob(aaq);
 ```
 ## Important Caveat